 Ceramic-coated cookware, on the other hand, is made from a metal base such as aluminum or sometimes aluminum with stainless steel.

 Now, it totally depends on the brands that you are using or going to buy.
 If the brand used stainless steel and Aluminum as a base then it will work on induction but if the brand used aluminum only then it will not work on induction.

-How to Use Non Induction Ceramic Cookware on Induction Stove?
+How to Use Non-Induction Ceramic Cookware on Induction Stoves?

-There are few methods that you can use to use your non induction ceramic cookware on an induction stove and one of my favorite method is…
+Fortunately, there are solutions for those who want to use ceramic cookware on induction stoves and one of my favorite methods is…